sap-tutorials/Tutorials/tutorials/abap-environment-custom-entity-debug/abap-environment-custom-entity-debug.md

 ## Details
 ### You will learn
-  - How to debug an ABAP Console application in ABAP Development Tools (ADT).
+  - How to debug an ABAP Console application in ABAP Development Tools (ADT)
-  - How to debug an ABAP class that provides the business logic for a SAP Fiori application (short introduction).
+  - How to debug an ABAP class that provides the business logic for a SAP Fiori application

-  - Become familiar with the relevant tools, whether you are an ABAP newbie, experienced in SAPUI5 development, or an ABAP developer who is new to ADT / SAP Cloud Platform, ABAP Environment.
+This tutorial will get you familiar with the relevant tools, whether you are an ABAP newbie, experienced in SAPUI5 development, or an ABAP developer who is new to ADT / SAP Cloud Platform, ABAP Environment.

 For more information, see: